Remote Hiring

 This aligned closely with what we observed operationally.
 Companies did not abandon global hiring.
 They refined it.

-• Short-term freelancing
+• Short-term freelance stacking

-and toward:
+And toward:

-• Long-term overseas hiring and distributed teams
+• Dedicated distributed teams

-Where U.S. Companies Were Hiring Globally
+Where U.S. Companies Are Hiring in 2026

 When Hire Overseas analyzed where global hiring actually concentrated in 2025, one pattern was consistent.
 Companies were not spreading hires evenly across the world.
 They were doubling down on markets that delivered reliability.